-10.Use the extension and the wheel nut wrench as shown to raise the vehicle until the flat tire is off the ground.

-If a wheel cover is equipped Do not attempt to forcibly pry the wheel cover off with a screwdriver or other tool.
-The wheel cover cannot be removed without first removing the wheel nuts.
-11.Remove the wheel nuts and flat tire.
-Place the flat tire on the ground with the outside surface of the wheel facing up.
+- 10.Use the extension and the wheel nut wrench as shown to raise the vehicle until the flat tire is off the ground. - 11.Remove the wheel nuts, then remove the flat tire.
+Handle the wheel nuts carefully; they may be hot from driving.
+Place the flat tire on the ground with the outside surface facing up.

+U.S. VP, LX, and Canadian DX-G

+Do not attempt to forcibly pry the

+wheel cover off with a screwdriver or

+other tool.
+The wheel cover cannot

+be removed without first removing

+the wheel nuts.